ibm-cloud-docs/vmwaresolutions/archiref/horizon/horizon-deploy-config.md

 * Optionally, install RDS license servers.
 * Install Horizon Connection Server and replica server version 7.8 or later.
 * Install App Volumes Managers version 2.17 or later.
-* Configure SSL Certificates for all components
+* Configure SSL Certificates for all components.
-* Configure Load Balancing for Connection Servers and App Volumes Managers
+* Configure Load Balancing for Connection Servers and App Volumes Managers.

 Deploy a Unified Access Gateway appliance and connect it to the Connection Server if your deployment supports remote users.
 * Use Unified Access Gateway version 3.5 or newer.